 The United States established diplomatic relations with Bosnia and Herzegovina in 1992 following its independence from Yugoslavia.
-A period of conflict followed among Bosnia’s Muslims, Croats, and Serbs over control of the former Yugoslav republic’s territory.
-The 1992-95 war in Bosnia and Herzegovina was ended with the crucial participation of the United States in brokering the 1995 Dayton Peace Agreement.
-After leading the diplomatic and military effort to secure the Dayton accords, the United States has continued to lead the effort to ensure its implementation.
+A period of conflict followed among Bosnia’s Muslims, Croats, and Serbs over control of the former Yugoslav Republic’s territory.
+The 1992-95 war in Bosnia and Herzegovina ended with the crucial participation of the United States in brokering the 1995 Dayton Peace Agreement.
+After leading the diplomatic and military effort to secure the Dayton Accords, the United States continues to lead the effort to ensure its implementation.
 The United States maintains command of the North Atlantic Treaty Organization (NATO) headquarters in Sarajevo.
 Since the 1990’s it has also provided approximately $2 billion in assistance.
 Priority sectors have included reconstruction, humanitarian assistance, economic development, and modernization of the defense sector.

 The United States supports Bosnia and Herzegovina on its path toward full integration into Western institutions.
 The country’s progress toward full integration in the Western community of nations–and the democratic, economic, and security commitments that this entails–are essential to the broader stability of the Western Balkans.
 In December of 2018, NATO invited Bosnia and Herzegovina to submit its first Annual National Program document, which outlines reform commitments, building upon the established partnership between the Alliance and Bosnia and Herzegovina.
 The United States supports this effort.
 Bosnia and Herzegovina has a Stabilization and Association Agreement with the European Union, and submitted an application for EU candidacy on February 15, 2016.
-The government currently intends to complete the next step in the accession process, in May 2019 the EU Commission issued an Opinion on priority reforms to be undertaken for Bosnia and Herzegovina to progress towards official EU candidate status.
+As part of the next phase of the accession process, in May 2019 the EU Commission issued an Opinion on priority reforms to be undertaken for Bosnia and Herzegovina to progress towards official EU candidate status.

 U.S. Assistance to Bosnia and Herzegovina